psychedelicsocietyofkansascity/sjs-org/_posts/2025-04-29-welcome-to-safe-journey-sanctum.md

 Welcome to the online home of **Safe Journey Sanctum**.

-We are honored to introduce a new peer-led initiative designed to provide compassionate, trauma-informed support for individuals navigating nonordinary states of consciousness at festivals, concerts, and other live events.
+We are honored to introduce a new peer-led initiative designed to provide compassionate, trauma-informed support for individuals navigating non-ordinary states of consciousness at festivals, concerts, and other live events.

 Our mission is to offer safe, supportive spaces based on consent-first principles, evidence-based harm reduction practices, and a deep respect for personal journeys.